-Considering that MBH Bank Nyrt. (hereinafter: Company) former name: MKB Bank Nyrt.'s (hereinafter: MKB) shares were admitted in Budapest Értéktőzsde Nyrt.'s (hereinafter: 'BÉT') standard category on 30 May 2019, in accordance with market practice and the BÉT Corporate Governance Recommendations (hereinafter: 'Recommendations')1, the Bank prepared its Corporate Governance Report for the fifth time after March 2020.
+Considering that MBH Bank Nyrt. (hereinafter: Company) shares were admitted in Budapest Értéktőzsde Nyrt.'s (hereinafter: 'BÉT') standard category on 30 May 2019, in accordance with market practice and the BÉT Corporate Governance Recommendations (hereinafter: 'Recommendations') 1, the Bank prepared its Corporate Governance Report for the sixth time after March 2020.